 This recipe for zuppa di pesce (Italian fish stew) is loaded with shrimp, clams, mussels, sea bass and calamari in a lightly spiced tomato white wine broth with cannellini beans.

 For those who want to stray from stew but enjoy the flavors of zuppa di pesce, try Nick Lama's one-dish wonder.
-The chef and owner of Avo in New Orleans, Louisiana uses pancetta, tender oysters and sweet lump crab meat in his Italian Seafood Casserole.
+The chef and owner of Avo in New Orleans, Louisiana, uses pancetta, tender oysters and sweet lump crab meat in his seafood casserole.

 While it's fancy enough for the Feast of the Seven Fishes, this quick pasta dish is also fast enough for a weeknight dinner.
 The tomato sauce has a little spice to warm you up on a chilly night.